TheIconfactory/Tapestry/Documentation/API.md

 ### ui-config.json

 The user interface in the Tapestry app is configured with this file.
-A connector plug-in can have any number of inputs, specified as an `Array`.
+A connector can have any number of inputs, specified as an `Array`.
 Each input has this required property:

   * name: `String` with the name of the input.
 This value is used to generate variables for `plugin.js`.